 When an employee doesn’t show up to work, it can be a serious blow to your company.
-An unplanned absence of a worker can set your whole company back.
+An unplanned absence of a worker can set your whole company back because you have to scramble to fill their position since you weren’t prepared for their absence.

 Many employees are dishonest about why they were absent.
 In fact, over 4.3 million employees confessed to being untruthful to their employers about a day off of work.
 Be aware of false excuses workers will use to get out of work.
 Here are some common fibs workers will use to escape the office: